Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Overall Things You'll Need

 We want to give my 85 year old mother money for her birthday, we want to make a money tree.
 Any suggestions on how to craft one?
-I know there are certain ways the dollars need to be folded, etc. Or money roses would be fine if anyone knows how to make them.
+I know there are certain ways the dollars need to be folded. etc.